 Academic Fresh Start

 Academic Fresh Start is a plan of academic forgiveness available to transfer and readmission students.
-Candidates may apply for Academic Fresh Start prior to admission or readmission as a degree-seeking student or at any time after enrollment by filing an application with the Office of Admissions, requesting the Academic Fresh Start.
+Candidates may apply for Academic Fresh Start prior to admission or readmission as a degree-seeking student or at any time after enrollment.
+The student will need to contact the Office of Admissions to request an application for Academic Fresh Start.

 Fresh Start Eligibility